opensearch-project/project-website/_posts/2024-09-24-creating-a-new-database-integration-with-data-prepper.markdown

 Data Prepper defines work partitions differently for various sources.
 In the `s3` source, each Amazon Simple Storage Service (Amazon S3) object represents a partition.
 In OpenSearch, an index serves as a partition.
 Amazon DynamoDB sources have dual partition types: S3 data files for exports and shards for stream processing.

-### Creating a source coordination-enabled Data Prepper plugin
+### Creating a source-coordination-enabled Data Prepper plugin

 A source coordination plugin consists of to two classes: the main plugin class and a configuration class.
 The configuration class specifies all required users inputs, from the data endpoints to authorization details and performance tuning parameters.
 All user-required inputs for plugin operation should be specified within this configuration class.